METALS-Copper falls after Fed announcement; fiscal worries drag

 price volatility tends to be quite low.
 Instead, we recommend shorting copper if

-cash prices rise much above $8,500," it said in a research report.
+cash prices rise much above $8,500," it said in a research note.

 "A large stock overhang in China means its import demand will likely be